I-Mihara/Demux.jl/README.md

 ### Output

 * All output files will be saved in the specified `output_directory`.
-* The names of the output files are based on the `ID` values in the barcode reference file.
-For example, if the reference file contains IDs such as `001` and `002`, the resulting output files will be named `001.fastq`, `002.fastq`, and so on.
+* The names of the output files are based on the filename of the FASTQ file as the prefix and the `ID` values in the barcode reference file.
+For example, if the FASTQ filename is `sample.fastq` and the reference file contains IDs such as `001` and `002`, the resulting output files will be named `sample.001.fastq`, `sample.002.fastq`, and so on.
+You can freely change the prefix by specifying the `output_prefix` argument.
 * Sequences that do not match any barcode in the reference file are saved in `unknown.fastq`.
 Sequences that have ambiguous classification (i.e., they match multiple barcodes with similar scores) are saved in `ambiguous_classification.fastq`.
+These FASTQ files also have prefix like `sample.unknown.fastq` and `sample.ambiguous_classification.fastq`
-* The function will throw an error if the specified `output_directory` already exists to prevent overwriting.
-A new directory is created to store the output files.
+* If the `output_directory` does not exist, a new directory is created to store the output files.

 ## Tips to Speed Up Demultiplexing